Hot accretion onto spiral galaxies: the origin of extended and warped HI discs: Summary

 \section{Summary}

-In this work, we use an idealized GIZMO simulation to demonstrate that an extended and warped \hi\ disc forms out of hot CGM that has a tilted rotation axis with respect to that of the stellar disc.
-Our simulation setup includes a Milky Way-like pre-existing disc, a radiatively cooling hot CGM, and an analytic gravitational profile mimicking the dark matter halo potential similar to \cite{sternAccretionDiskGalaxies2024}, with the main distinction that the CGM and disc rotation axes are misaligned.
-Our study also differs in its focus on the formed \hi\ discs, in contrast with predicted hot CGM properties discussed in \cite{sternAccretionDiskGalaxies2024}.
+In this work, we demonstrate that an extended and warped \hi\ disc forms out of hot CGM that are rotating with a tilted axis relative to that of the stellar disc.
+Our simulation setup uses the \textsc{GIZMO} code and includes a Milky Way-like pre-existing disc, a radiatively cooling and rotating hot CGM, and an analytic gravitational profile mimicking the dark matter halo potential.
+This setup is similar to \cite{sternAccretionDiskGalaxies2024}, with the main distinction that the CGM and disc rotation axes are misaligned.
+Our study further differs in its focus on the formed \hi\ discs, in contrast with predicted hot CGM properties discussed in \cite{sternAccretionDiskGalaxies2024}.